 As the weather begins to transition and we start looking ahead to fall, we’re setting our sights on the essentials that make cooler conditions more tolerable.
-You likely already have the classic pieces — those that everyone should have in her closet, such as tailored blazers and crisp white blouses.
+You likely already have the wardrobe staples — those that everyone should have in her closet, such as tailored blazers and crisp white blouses.
 Here are the fall clothes to add to your cool-weather repertoire, so you can brave the change of season in style.

 And the best part?
 They’re all under $50 a piece.